waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `systematic_search_tool`: Finds the next logical tile to check in a systematic search.

 ## 2. 🚨 CRITICAL DIRECTIVES & LESSONS
+- **PRINCIPLE OF SIMPLICITY (BATTLE TOWER):** After 40+ complex failed hypotheses, the solution was simply walking onto the exit warp carpet.
+I assumed it was a one-way entrance without ever testing it.
+This is a catastrophic failure of the scientific method.
+ALWAYS test the simplest, most fundamental assumptions first before escalating to complex theories.
 - **THE LLM REALITY:** As an LLM, my "thinking" only happens when I process a prompt.
 There is no "later."
 Any task I identify (fixing a tool, updating notes, placing a marker) MUST be performed in the CURRENT turn.
 Deferring tasks is a critical failure based on a misunderstanding of my own nature.
 - **BATTLE TOWER SAVE CORRUPTION (CRITICAL):** Saving the game to start the battle challenge is a **guaranteed trigger** for a game-breaking glitch that corrupts all player data.
 My previous hypothesis that a valid party would prevent this was **incorrect**.
 The glitch is unavoidable.
 The only way to reverse the corruption is to press 'B' at the level select menu and then select 'YES' to cancel the challenge.
 - **BATTLE TOWER ESCAPE (CORRECTION):** The save-glitch cancel-out method is a reset mechanism, NOT an escape route.
 It restores the game state but does not move the receptionist.
 The path remains blocked and the puzzle is UNSOLVED.